quarkw/claude-notes/README.md

 Claude Code stores conversation transcripts as JSONL files in `~/.claude/projects/`.
 Each line represents a message, tool use, or tool result.
 Claude Notes:

 1. Discovers Claude projects by scanning the projects directory
+2. Matches project paths (handles special characters automatically)
-2. Parses JSONL transcript files
+3. Parses JSONL transcript files
-3. Groups related messages by role continuity
+4. Groups related messages by role continuity
-4. Formats tool usage and results appropriately
+5. Formats tool usage and results appropriately
-5. Outputs in your chosen format (terminal or HTML)
+6. Outputs in your chosen format (terminal or HTML)

 ## Contributing